 Opening A New Civil Case In ECF

-- I. Case Opening Instructions & Training Resources
+- I. Case Opening for a Complaint or Notice of Removal & Training Resources

 The court has prepared step-by-step training resources to assist e-filers with the case opening process.

 Or open and view the web version on your computer by clicking the full-screen button in the lower-right corner of the window below.

 Filing a Complaint fully or partially under seal

 If you are seeking to have a complaint sealed in its entirety, you must first MANUALLY file a motion to file the case under seal along with your initiating documents.
 The General Duty Judge will rule on your motion, and if granted, the Intake staff will then assign your case.
 If the motion is denied the case is generally returned or filed as unsealed.
 Note that you cannot e-file in a case that is under seal; all subsequent filings will be handled manually until the judge enters an order unsealing the case.
 If you are seeking to have a complaint partially sealed, follow the steps in the guide for e-filing a new civil case and upload the redacted version of the complaint as your initial document.
 Once you have filed your redacted complaint, e-file an Administrative Motion to File Under Seal per our FAQ on filing on under seal.

 Filing a case with “Doe” (unnamed or anonymous) parties

 An application to proceed in the case anonymously must be filed with your complaint when filing as a Doe plaintiff, or if your complaint includes Doe defendants.

 Effective December 2020, civil miscellaneous (MISC) cases filed by represented parties must be opened using the Attorney Miscellaneous Case Opening procedures in CM/ECF.